Hadrianxx/DFS-Analytics-Toolbox/README.md

-# Introduction to Julia - Docker image
+# Sports Data Science Lab - Docker image

 ## Quick start
 1. Install Git and a Docker host.
 You will need both `docker` and `docker-compose`.
 I regularly test with Docker for Windows on Windows 10 Pro and on Fedora Linux 25 with the Fedora-provided Docker.
 This should work with any Docker host at release 1.12 or later.